Science

 This result is very promising, suggesting that ashwagandha may support underactive thyroid function.

 Furthermore, even in individuals without overt hypothyroidism, no deleterious effects on the thyroid have been noted.
-Safety studies indicate no negative changes in TSH or thyroid hormones in euthyroid subjects taking 300–600 mg of ashwagandha for 8–12 weeks.
+Safety studies indicate no adverse changes in TSH or thyroid hormones in euthyroid subjects taking 300–600 mg of ashwagandha over 8–12 weeks.

 On the contrary, in a context of stress, a slight increase in T₄ has sometimes been observed, suggesting an adaptogenic effect which optimizes thyroid function rather than pushing it into hyperthyroidism.